Euuiiii/Stock-simulator/README_EN.md

 ### System Requirements

 -   Any modern web browser (Chrome, Firefox, Edge, Safari, etc.)
 -   Support for LocalStorage and Canvas API
 -   No runtime environment or package installation required

 ### Installation & Execution

 1. Download or clone this repository to your local device.
 2. Double-click `index.html` or open it in your web browser.
-3. On the login screen, click Register, fill in a username (2-20 characters) and password (6-20 characters).
+3. On the login screen, click **Register**, fill in a username (2-20 characters) and password (6-20 characters).
 4. Log in using your registered credentials.
 5. In the Save Select screen, click `+ New Game`.
-6. Set your initial cash, trading fees, and rules, then click Start Game.
+6. Set your initial cash, trading fees, and rules, then click **Start Game**.
 7. Start trading from the main dashboard.

-> Tip: The beginner tutorial will trigger automatically on your first run.
+> **Tip:** The beginner tutorial will trigger automatically on your first run.
 You can skip it at any time.

 ## Core Features Detailed